therealPaulPlay/PlayPeerJS/README.md

 A WebRTC wrapper that simplifies peer-to-peer multiplayer game development by abstracting away connection handling and state synchronization.

-> [!TIP]
-> WebRTC or WebSockets – change your mind anytime.
-> Check out [PlaySocketJS](https://github.com/therealPaulPlay/PlaySocketJS), the WebSocket counterpart to PlayPeer.
-> Note: With version `^2.0.0` of PlaySocket, the API is no longer almost identical to PlayPeer,
-> so that it can take proper advantage of WebSocket perks.

 ## Why use PlayPeer?

 PlayPeer eliminates the traditional complexity of WebRTC multiplayer implementations: